The Asset Tracing and Recovery Review: Monaco

 The time frame for a criminal prosecution can vary, but these are not under the control of civil party victims or lawyers.
 Criminal prosecutions have been known to be pending for many years before resolution.

-Under the Code of Criminal Procedure, to have standing, the victims of a crime must show that they are seeking to repair the damage directly caused by a fact that is judged to be an infraction and from which they have personally suffered.5 As such, there is an open question as to whether there can be civil party victims of money laundering offences.
+Under the Code of Criminal Procedure, to have standing, the victims of a crime must show that they are seeking to repair the damage directly caused by a fact that is judged to be an infraction and from which they have personally suffered.5 As such, there is a question as to whether there can be civil party victims of money laundering offences although these are frequently included when a civil party files a criminal complaint.

 The elements of escroquerie are the 'use of a false name or a false quality or the use of fraudulent manoeuvres to convince another of the existence of false enterprises, a false power or imaginary credit, or to create the hope or the fear of a success or an accident or any other 'chimeric' event to obtain' to remit anything of value in order to defraud a person of a part of their fortune.